...

 • In the printing process, the machine would create some waste collected in the side drum.
 The printing manager should make sure that you get rid of this waste.

-• Another precaution necessary is to make sure that you check the ink temperature during this process.
+• Another precaution is to check the ink temperature during this process.

 • Make sure that your ink temperature is between 20 to 25 degrees.
 You can not print the right images or designs without maintaining this temperature.